timesscar/tinyllama-docs/docs/itxllama/getting-started/setup-dos.md

-# Getting Started with your ITX-Llama - Setting up DOS
+# Getting Started - Setting up DOS

 The following guide will help you get started with setting up DOS on your ITX-Llama.